 11.4: Legal Requirements

-- The legal jurisdiction that applies to the laws governing any dispute is not indicated.
+- The legal jurisdiction that applies to the laws governing the policies is not indicated.

 - A user is required to waive the right to a jury trial, or settle any disputes by arbitration.